sbsev/google-workspace/gam-guide.md

 ```

 `openid` seems to be added automatically.
 Additional scopes will be selected by default during setup and shouldn't hurt but aren't needed.
 Feel free to deselect for safety.

+If getting errors like

+> ERROR: [...]
+Client is unauthorized to retrieve access tokens using this method, or client not authorized for any of the scopes requested.

+you may need to enable "Domain-wide Delegation" for the service account you're using on Google Cloud Platform > IAM & Admin > Service Accounts.